apple/foundationdb/_sources/configuration.rst.txt

 Asymmetric configurations
 -------------------------

 The fact that satellite policies are configured per region allows for asymmetric configurations.
-For example, FoudnationDB can have a three datacenter setup where there are two datacenters on the west coast (WC1, WC2) and one datacenter on the east coast (EC1).
+For example, FoundationDB can have a three datacenter setup where there are two datacenters on the west coast (WC1, WC2) and one datacenter on the east coast (EC1).
 The west coast region can be set as the preferred active region by setting the priority of its primary datacenter higher than the east coast datacenter.
 The west coast region should have a satellite policy configured, so that when it is active, FoundationDB is making mutations durable in both west coast datacenters.
-In the rare event that one of the west coast datacenter have failed, FoundationDB will fail over to the east coast datacenter.
-Because this region does not a satellite datacenter, the mutations will only be made durable in one datacenter while the transaction subsystem is located here.
-However this is justifiable because the region will only be active if a datacenter has already been lost.
+In the rare event that one of the west coast datacenters has failed, FoundationDB will fail over to the east coast datacenter.
+Because this region does not have a satellite datacenter, the mutations will only be made durable in one datacenter while the transaction subsystem is located here.
+However, this is justifiable because the region will only be active if a datacenter has already been lost.

 This is the region configuration that implements the example::